offconvex/offconvex.github.io/_posts/blog_post2.md

 Both of the above papers prove that when the encoder/decoder have infinite capacity, the equilibrium is indeed the desired one.
-However, in our paper, we show that the finite capacity case is very different.
-(Paralleling the state of affairs in the vanilla GAN setup.)
+However, as mentioned, our paper shows that the finite capacity case is very different, paralleling the state of affairs in the vanilla GAN setup.

 ## Finite-capacity discriminators are weak

-As indicated above, we prove that there is a Player 1 (so a generator/encoder pair) that fools all Players 2 that have bounded capacity (i.e. number of parameters), yet they are poor in the appropriate sense: namely, the encoder just outputs white noise (i.e. does not extract meaningful features) and the generator outputs a uniformly random image from a small pool of images (i.e. is not diverse).
+We show there is a Player 1 (i.e., generator/encoder pair) that fools all Players 2 that have bounded capacity (i.e. number of parameters), yet they are poor in the appropriate sense: namely, the encoder just outputs white noise (i.e. does not extract meaningful features) and the generator outputs a uniformly random image from a small pool of images (i.e. is not diverse).

 To state the result a bit formally, we say a generator/encoder pair $(G,E)$ $\epsilon$-fools a decoder $D$ if